The Root of All Healing

 Our bodies were intentionally designed to heal themselves.
 Whether it's lowering anxiety and blood pressure through meditation or healing illness and increasing immunity by cultivating compassion and love for self and others, the evidence is mounting.
 Thankfully, discoveries in Fascia Science and Quantum Physics are starting to support much of this "forgotten wisdom."
 As a practitioner of MFR, my purpose is to help direct or draw your awareness to the areas of your body--or beliefs--that are in need of healing . . . so that you may then do the difficult and personal work of healing yourself--if you choose to do so.

 Our Thoughts Have Power The discovery that our fascia and the thought processing centers of our brain share the same central structure as computer microchips has helped change the way we think about energy in our bodies--specifically, that our thoughts are energy.
 Energy exists at different frequencies.
-Research has identified positive thoughts with higher frequencies; negative thoughts (and illness) with lower frequencies.
+Research has associated positive thoughts with higher frequencies; negative thoughts (and illness) with lower frequencies.
 Therein lies the basis of an ancient truth: Thoughts are power.

 Positive Thinking is Paramount to Healing There is a reason why many counselors and psychotherapists assign positive affirmations to their patients: Positive thoughts about one's self open the door to inner healing.
 If negative thoughts can lower your frequency, positive thoughts can increase it.
-But do not confuse this idea of "Positive thinking" or positive self-affirmations with conceit.
+But do not confuse this idea of "Positive thinking" or positive self-affirmations with conceit or naivete.
 They are not the same.
 That's why care is taken in the crafting of affirmations for healing purposes.

 For this reason, I have crafted an affirmation that uses an acronym to make it easier to remember.
 I call it, "The Rule of LAWS."
 It goes like this.